Exam 4 overview

 Practice questions

-4. The nature of the relationship (strong/weak/positive/negative) between mpg and disp
+drat - The nature of the relationship (strong/weak/positive/negative) between

-3. What is the direction of influence for the variables gear and cyl on the DV?
+- What is the direction of influence for the variables

 ##